 - Sleep disturbances.

-While the frequency and severity may differ between women, there are actually women who are more likely to experience sever hot flushes.
+While the frequency and severity may differ between women, there are women who are more likely to experience severe hot flushes.

 - Certain medical conditions and their treatment (Example: breast cancer treated with tamoxifen).

 - Lifestyle factors (eating spicy food, smoking, using the sauna).

 To properly treat hot flushes, it’s best to first understand why they happen…

 While the exact causes of hot flushes are not completely understood, the research done until now suggests that it is mainly caused by the changes in hormones that a woman undergoes.
 There are some other contributing factors that might add on to the development of hot flushes.
 They are discussed below…

 - Hormonal Causes of Hot Flushes

 This is by far the most common cause of hot flushes.
 The main influential hormone is estrogen.

 When a woman approaches menopause, she will experience mild to severe fluctuations in her hormone levels.
 The most noticeable one is the decrease in estrogen.
 Decreased amounts of estrogen can directly affect the hypothalamus, which is the part of the brain responsible for controlling body temperature, among other functions.

 Lowered estrogen levels “confuse” the hypothalamus.
 It causes it to wrongly sense that the body is overheating.
 The hypothalamus then sends messages to the body to go into “cool down” mode.
 This leads to flushing, sweating, and the other reactions that women experience as “hot flushes”.